 • Kale.
 The inside leaves are generally tastier than the outer leaves.
 Kale can be harvested from under the snow.
 Low-growing varieties are best for cold frames; taller varieties are not as cold hardy.
 ‘Vates Dwarf’ (65 days) low growing; ‘Winterbor’ (65 days), ‘Blue Curled’ (65 days); ‘Red Russian’ (25 days) tender heirloom; ‘Toscano’ also called ‘Luciano’ (30 days) heat-tolerant savoy heirloom; ‘White Russian’ (50 days) frilled, dissected heirloom,

 • Kohlrabi.
-Best grown in fall and winter; grow kohlrabi outdoors until a hard freeze then harvest and store; grow in coldframe or plastic tunnel for longer harvest.
+Best grown in fall and winter; grow kohlrabi outdoors until a hard freeze then harvest and store; grow in a cold frame or plastic tunnel for a longer harvest.
 ‘Grand Duke’ (48 days) hybrid; ‘Early White Vienna’ (55 days) open-pollinated; ‘Purple Vienna’ (60 days) open-pollinated.

 • Leeks.
-Start leeks for winter harvest in early spring, a long season crop.
-Bunching leeks will grow to pencil size in 8 weeks or so; they can be harvested as the spring planted leeks grow on to maturity.
-Fastest maturing varieties are ready in about 80 days.
+Start leeks for winter harvest in early spring, a long-season crop.
+Bunching leeks will grow to pencil size in 8 weeks or so; they can be harvested as the spring-planted leeks grow to maturity.
+The fastest maturing varieties are ready in about 80 days.
 ‘Electra’ (145 days), ‘Titian’ (90 days); ‘Varna’ (70 days).

 • Mesclun.
-Grow mesclun like lettuce but ready in half the time, about 25 days.
+Mesclun grows much like lettuce but is ready in half the time, about 25 days.

 • Mustard Greens.
 Sow mustard greens in fall for harvest throughout winter.
 ‘Tatsoi’ (45 days); ‘Mizuna’ (40-60 days).